OfficeDev/Outlook-Add-in-JavaScript-ViewYouTubeVideos/README.md

     $ rackup

 ## Trust your self-signed certificate
 Because this sample uses a local server and [self-signed certificate](https://en.wikipedia.org/wiki/Self-signed_certificate), you must first establish 'trust' between your localhost and the self-signed certificate.
-Before Outlook will transmit any potentially sensitive data to any Add-In, its SSL Certificate is verified for trust.
+Before Outlook will transmit any potentially sensitive data to any add-in, its SSL Certificate is verified for trust.
 This requirement helps protect the privacy of your data.
 Any modern web browser will alert the user to certificate discrepancies, and many also provide a mechanism for inspecting and establishing trust.
 After starting your local server, open your web browser of choice and navigate to the locally hosted URL specified in your manifest.xml file.
 (By default, the setup.sh script in this sample specifies this URL as ```https://0.0.0.0:8443/youtube.html```.)
 At this point you may be presented with a certificate warning.
 You need to trust this certificate.

 Open Safari (if you're on Mac OS)|
 :-:|